AdobeDocs/audience-manager.en/help/using/features/administration/admin-console-migration.md

 Audience Manager administrators should follow the steps below to migrate users to [!DNL Admin Console].

 1. Go to [https://adminconsole.adobe.com](https://adminconsole.adobe.com) and log in using your Adobe ID or Enterprise ID.
-If you don't have access to the Admin Console, contact Customer Care or your Adobe consultant.
+If you don't have access to the [!DNL Admin Console], contact Customer Care or your Adobe consultant.
 2. Check the [!DNL Adobe Admin Console] [help guide](https://helpx.adobe.com/enterprise/admin-guide.html/enterprise/using/users.ug.html) for detailed instructions on how to create and manage user accounts.
 3. Create new users accounts for all your existing Audience Manager users.
 4. Inform your users about the newly created user accounts.
 Once users are migrated to [!DNL Admin Console], they should stop using legacy logins.